Velocidex/velociraptor-web/content/docs/getting-started/cloud.md

 {{% /notice %}}

-The first time you connect the GUI to the frontend, the server will obtain its own certificates from letsencrypt (it might take a couple of seconds to respond the first time).
+The first time you connect to the GUI or to the frontend, the server will obtain its own certificates from letsencrypt (it might take a couple of seconds to respond the first time).
 You should have no SSL warnings in your browser.

 ## Configuring Google OAuth SSO